damondoucet/solitaire-hacking/README.md

 solitaire-hacking
 =================

 Proof of Concept for my Splash class in November 2013 on hacking Solitaire.
+Only tested on Windows 7 64-bit.

 Usage
 =====